 You really, really believed Jesus would save them and save the day.

-Your beloved parent died.
+Unanswered prayers, your beloved parent died.

 Or maybe you prayed to God to take away the addiction destroying your life.
-Out of options, friends and favors, you brought your addiction to God and said, “I can’t do this.
+Out of options, friends, and favors, you brought your addiction to God and said, “I can’t do this.
 Lord, I need you to take this away from me.”
 You told Jesus that you believed He could do anything and humbly asked for His power.

-Your addiction remained.
+Unanswered prayers, your addiction remained.

 Or maybe you have been part of a prayer chain addressing the precariousness of a child’s life laying in the balance.
 Struggling to stay alive, perhaps since birth, an entire community of believers gather to intercede on the child’s behalf.
 Hundreds of people, prayer from various churches and communities, imploring Jesus and believing that He can save this child.
 That a miraculous turn around can happen.

-No miraculous cure occurs.
+Unanswered prayers, no miraculous cure occurs.

 Oh man, does this sound bleak!
-But, unfortunately this is reality.
+But, unfortunately, this is reality.